waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **PIT**: Confirmed one-way warp tile in Olivine Lighthouse.
 Stepping on it causes the player to fall to the floor below.
 This is an environmental warp and will NOT appear in the official `Game State Information -> Warps` list.
-- **LADDER**: Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
-If it has a `<Warp>` child element in the map XML, it's a warp activated by stepping *onto* the tile.
+- **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
+If it has a <Warp> child element in the map XML, it's a warp activated by stepping *onto* the tile.
 If not, it is simply a walkable surface.
 Context is key.
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.
 - **Counter Interaction:** To interact with an NPC behind a counter (like a Nurse), I must stand on the tile directly in front of the counter and press 'A'.
 Attempting to move onto the counter tile itself is incorrect.
 - **Map Transitions vs. Warps:** Map transitions (like the one to Route 39 at Olivine City (21, 0)) are activated by walking onto the tile at the edge of the map.
 They are not 'warps' in the same way doors are and should not be marked as such in my navigation goals.